docker/docs/buildx/working-with-buildx.md

 > installing buildx using manual download in production environments as they
 > will not be updated automatically with security updates.
 >
-> On Windows, macOS, and Linux we recommend that you install [Docker Desktop](../desktop/index.md)
+> On Windows, macOS, and Linux workstations we recommend that you install
-> instead.
+> [Docker Desktop](../desktop/index.md) instead.
+For Linux servers, we recommend
+> that you follow the [instructions specific for your distribution](#linux-packages).
 {: .important}

 You can also download the latest binary from the [releases page on GitHub](https://github.com/docker/buildx/releases/latest){:target="_blank" rel="noopener" class="_"}.